controlshift/website-v2/_details/privacy-and-security.md

 ### Details

 *Physical Security*\
-ChangeSprout, Inc. stores customer data using Amazon Web Services, in their US-East region in northern Virginia, USA.
-This facility limits and audits physical access, and provides fire suppression, climate control and uninterruptible power supplies.
-Amazon Web Services’ facilities are SO 27017 and SOC 3 certified.
+ChangeSprout, Inc. stores customer data using Amazon Web Services, either in their US-East region in northern Virginia, USA or in the EU-Central region in Frankfurt, Germany, depending on the customer’s selection.
+These facilities limit and audit physical access, and provide fire suppression, climate control and uninterruptible power supplies.
+Amazon Web Services’ facilities are ISO 27017 and SOC 3 certified.
 More details about Amazon’s environment is [available on their website](https://aws.amazon.com/security/).

 *Backups*\
 Databases are always replicated configuration to provide immediate failover in case of instance hardware failure, or failure of a data center.
 A full snapshot of all data is taken nightly, encrypted, and stored for disaster recovery.